Lokesh-10Ki/Library-Management-System/README.md

 You can access the live demo of the application at :
 # [http://13.49.228.47:3000/](http://13.49.228.47:3000/)

+**Note**: If you are from the company Dev Rev and looking for the correct link for the AWS deployment, please refer to the above link, as I have missed specifying, the port 3000 in gform.

 ## Features

 - **Book Search**: Users can search for books by title, author, or any other relevant keyword.